Normalize mental health + gain new skills.

 What do you gain as a Jack Talks Speaker?

 Already have previous experience in public speaking or facilitating mental health conversations?
-We are piloting a new speaker model that offers additional training opportunities and more advanced Jack Talks.
-Learn more about this pilot and our current Senior Speaker cohort here.
+Check out our Senior Speaker mode, where we offer additional training opportunities and more advanced Jack Talks.
+Learn more about this model and our current Senior Speaker cohort here

 Who can apply to become a Jack Talks Speaker?